 “Number of Characters” refers to the number of characters of the Content transmitted to the API based on the used character encoding.
 For the avoidance of doubt, multi-byte encoded characters shall count as single character.

-“Processed Content” refers to any Content that has been processed using the API or the Web-Translator.
+“Processed Content” refers to any Content that has been processed using the API or the DeepL Pro Translator.

 “Service Specification” refers to the specification of the API and the web translator as agreed upon conclusion of this Agreement.

-Subject to these Terms and Conditions and the Service Specification, DeepL provides Customer with access to the API and Web-Translator in accordance with the Service Specification and the applicable Documentation for the duration of this Agreement.
+Subject to these Terms and Conditions and the Service Specification, DeepL provides Customer with access to the subscribed Products in accordance with the Service Specification and the applicable Documentation for the term of this Agreement.